collingsandrew/milestone-two-project/README.md

 11. I want to flip two cards at a time to match pairs so that I can progress through the game.
 12. I want the cards to flip back if they don't match, so that I can try again.
 13. I want the cards to stay flipped if they match.
+14. I want the cards to be in a different position each game.
-14. I want a timer to challenge myself to complete the game in the given time.
+15. I want a timer to challenge myself to complete the game in the given time.
-15. I want the option to restart the game.
+16. I want the option to restart the game.
-16. I want visually appealing card designs and animations, so that the game is enjoyable to play.
+17. I want visually appealing card designs and animations, so that the game is enjoyable to play.

 ## Accessibility